 Breeding Pacman frogs is something I want to do sometime next year.
 But before I can begin, I needed information about how to do this.
 So as usual, I googled stuff and learned a ton.

 Then it hit me, this was not only good for me to know, but for everyone who wants to take a shot at breeding Pacman frogs.
 So, with that in mind, I started writing this guide.

 I hope that you’ll enjoy the article and please send me an email with pictures of your new Pacman frogs!

 Breeding Pacman frogs

-Breeding Pacman frogs isn’t complex but it can prove complicated.
-The first thing you need is a male frog and a female frog – if you mistake this [LINK] and place two same-sex frogs together you risk injury and even death of your frogs.
+The first thing you need is a male frog and a female frog – if you get this wrong, and place two same-sex frogs together, you risk injury and even death of your frogs.

 Making sure your tadpoles frogs grow up properly